ethangutk/Personal-Website/PersonalWebsiteTemplate/readme.md

 # ℹ Note

 #### I created this template for my friends who were interested in creating a personal website for themselves.
-This hopefully gives them less barrier of entry when it comes to developing
+This hopefully gives them less barrier of entry for development.